cwoac/nvvim/README.md

 The full range of vim commands are availiable to you, but there are a couple of things to bear in mind:

-* autosave is turned on
+* Autosave is turned on
-* you can create new windows via splits or whatever as you wish - when a note is loaded from the search results it will be loaded into the most recently used window.
+* You can create new windows via splits or whatever as you wish - when a note is loaded from the search results it will be loaded into the most recently used window.
-* if you close the results window (or all windows apart from the results window) you will need to close and reopen vim.
+* If you close the results window (or all windows apart from the results window) you will need to close and reopen vim.
+* If you delete a note or alter the contents of notes outside of nvim, then you can refresh the database as under _importing_ below.

 ### Configuration
-configuration is handled at the top of the script / python files.
+configuration is handled at the top of `nvim.vim`.
 The main one is the extension for notes.
 By default, nvim uses `.md` and will ignore files with any other extension.

 ### Importing
-If you have a bunch of notes already, then copy `index.py` to the note dir and run it (you can delete it afterwards) to populate the database with the details.
+If you have a bunch of notes already, then execute the following command to import them `:python nvimdb.rebuild_database()`.

 ## TODO
 Quite a few things, although the code is quite usable as-is.

-* support note renames/deletes (currently you need to delete the `.nvim` dir and rerun `index.py` to handle a delete).
+* support note renames/deletes
-* proper plugin mode (I'm not 100% sure about this, I suspect there are too many things it could conflict with).
 * Allow hiding/reshowing the search results
 * Some proper documentation (screencasts!)
 * An installer